smertiens/contemply/docs/source/templates/functions.rst

 Other Template functions
 ************************

+.. py:function:: output(content)

+    Adds a line to the current file.

+    :param str content: The content that should be added to the file

 .. py:function:: setOutput(filename)

     Sets the name of the outputfile.
 If no outputfile is set, the user will be prompted to enter a filename.